PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ### Safe Reinforcement Learning Algorithms

 To demonstrate the high reliability of the algorithms implemented, OmniSafe offers performance insights within the Safety-Gymnasium environment.
+It should be noted that all data is procured under the constraint of `cost_limit=25.00`.
 The results are presented in <a href="#performance_on_policy">Table 2</a> and the training curves are in the following sections (Please click the triangle button to see the training curves).

 #### Performance Table